krishna120801/krishna120801/README.md

-- 👋 Hi, I’m @krishna120801
+- 👋 Hi, I’m Krishna
-- 👀 I’m interested in Web development and API project
+- 👀 I’m interested in python and cloud based project.
-- 🌱 I’m currently learning google cloud and MERN stack
+- 🌱 I’m experienced devops engineer.
-- 💞️ I’m looking to collaborate on Google cloud & MERN projects
+- 💞️ I’m looking to collaborate on Cloud and devops based project.
 - 📫 How to reach me ksahu5505@gmail.com

 <!---